TypstDocumentation

 Preview

-How do I create a section heading, emphasis, ...?
+How do I create section headings, emphasis, ...?

 LaTeX uses the command \section to create a section heading.
-To nest deeper, you can use \subsection, \subsubsection, etc. Depending on your document class, there is also \part or \chapter.
+Nested headings are indicated with \subsection, \subsubsection, etc. Depending on your document class, there is also \part or \chapter.

 In Typst, headings are less verbose: You prefix the line with the heading on it with an equals sign and a space to get a first-order heading: = Introduction.
 If you need a second-order heading, you use two equals signs: == In this paper.
 You can nest headings as deeply as you'd like by adding more equals signs.